barbazul/1kfa/mod_guide_player.md

 # Welcome to Roleplaying

-A Thousand Faces of Adventure (hereafter abbreviated to 1kFA) is a framework for telling a story.
+A Thousand Faces of Adventure is a framework for telling a story.
 The authors of the story are you and your friends, sitting around a table.

 This story is improvisational, interactive, and collaborative.

-The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time we were playing 1kFA and..."
+The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time we were playing A Thousand Faces of Adventure and..."

 ## How to make a great story